synaptics-astra/doc/linux/index.rst

 Flashing Image from USB Boot
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To update the internal SPI flash firmware using usb_boot you must first follow the steps in section :ref:`usb_boot_setup`.
+To update the internal SPI flash firmware using usb_boot you must first follow the steps in section :ref:`usb_boot_setup` and :ref:`usb_boot_telnet_console` to access the U-Boot console.

 .. figure:: media/spi_flash_snapshot.png